 In this digital age, we are bombarded by excessive amounts of images: highly stylized images and images completely severed from their context, images without stories.
 We judge them purely on the basis of instant visual appeal and style.
 Furthermore, incredible advances in modeling software and rendering engines make even the most ridiculous and out-of-touch-with-reality type designs, look hyper real.
 And if it looks real, it must feasible, right?
 So wrong.
 Prototyping is the best way to focus and get deep into a design problem.

-For both the "Contemplation" pavilion (built in Arles, France) and "The Majlis" pavilion (to be assembled this year at the Biennale of Venice in Italy), we coordinated the production of full scale mockups with local Colombian craftsmen so that we could study the design, assembly and production process, and most importantly have a real common ground on which we can have productive conversations with the client, their engineer as well as local builder.
+For both the "Contemplation" pavilion (built in Arles, France) and "The Majlis" pavilion (to be assembled this year at the Biennale of Venice in Italy), we helped coordinate the production of full scale mockups with local Colombian craftsmen so that we could study the design, assembly and production process, and most importantly have a real common ground on which we can have productive conversations with the client, their engineer as well as local builder.

 FIRST MOCKUP & PROOF OF CONCEPT:

 For the Caravane Village project we proposed to work with an alternative form of bamboo: laminated bamboo straps 5cm wide, and up to 6m long (we could go up to 9m, but were limited by the shipping container size).
 This was an exciting design challenge due to the technical novelty of this structural system and a lot of invention had to be done.
 There was a lot of theoretical work done already in developing the designs in 3D technical models and detail drawings, but we were really hungry to test the idea in reality.
-Gigagrass team decided to allocate some of the design fees to make a full scale mock up as a proof of concept, a test for ourselves.
-We decided to prototype The Majlis structure.
+Gigagrass team decided to make a full scale mock up as a proof of concept, a test for ourselves.
 It was a crude version, built using low grade bamboo harvested from the garden outside the workshop and scrap metal.
 But it answered a lot of urgent questions we had about the structure.
 How much can the bamboo strap bend before it buckles?
 How do we cut and prepare the straps?
 How do we join them together in a larger assembly?
 How much weight can it hold?
 It was mostly a success in that it turned out so beautiful that we decided not to scrap it (in fact we will be assembling it as our new studio space), but it was not an export-ready version to be used publicly or by the client, Anyways that was not the purpose: the purpose was to learn.